 A trademark identifies the source of goods.
 USPTO definition:

 "A trademark includes any word, name, symbol, or device, or any combination used, or intended to be used, in commerce to identify and distinguish the goods of one manufacturer or seller from goods manufactured or sold by others, and to indicate the source of the goods.
 In short, a trademark is a brand name."

 ®University of Washington

-To be trademarked, a word, symbol, phrase, etc. must be sufficiently distinctive (i.e., capable of identifying the source of a particular product).
+A trademark can be a word, symbol, phrase, or other type of distinguishing mark.
+The mark must be sufficiently distinctive (i.e., capable of identifying the source of a particular product).